vandanadhakal/New-York-City-AirBnb-Data-Analysis/README.md

 # New York City AirBnb Data Analysis

-New York City AirBnb Data Analysis using Excel
+New York City AirBnb Data Analysis using Microsoft Excel

-## Objective: Providing guidance to potential host/invester on the property types to invest in New York City Neighborhood
+## Objective: Providing Guidance to Potential Host/Invester on the Property Types to Invest in New York City Neighborhood

 ## Executive Summary
 The following anaysis is to determine the most attractive vacation rental in Manhattan, so that it provides a guidance on which property types to invest in:
-1. Analysis show that Lower East Side, Hells Kitchen and Harlem are the top 3 popular rental neighborhoods.
+1. Analysis show that `Lower East Side`, `Hells Kitchen` and `Harlem` are the top 3 popular rental neighborhoods.
-2. 1 bedroom type properties are more popular than any other types.
+2. `1 bedroom` type properties are more popular than any other types.
-3. The top listing generates  $29,940.00 in a single month.
+3. The top listing generates  `$29,940.00` in a single month.

 ### Summary
   ➔	Methods/Techniques: Cleaned data, created new columns for new data calculation, used formulas, VLOOKUP, pivot tables, pie charts and graphs.